WHO AM I

 I have over the years become far more interested in just were the money trail ends.
 So this here is my personal blog, I am doing this for my own reasons.
 To connect to others, to have a voice, to pass on anything that may be of use to others – that basic human need to belong and connect.
 This is not how I plan to make my $$$.
 I am thrice blessed firstly I have a small home based business that I hope will come to supplement our family income in time.
 Secondly I have creativity, passion and motivation and can/will continue to find work in and around my primary responsibilities of Motherhood.
 And thirdly, something that my younger feminist self would probably have a conniption with, I have a loving and supportive Husband who works hard to provide for us all.
 I will advertise my own business through a few links or images (not over the top as thats not the point of this blog).
 I will also make reference to organisations and businesses that I feel play a role in my extended network of support be it an understanding restaurant or a useful tool.
 I don’t get any kickbacks or rewards and certainly no money changes hands.
 Often the businesses won’t be aware of my blog at all.
 I do however feel that good products and good people need to be acknowledged and if anyone has tried taking an Autistic little soul in mid stim into a shop you will understand the value of knowing which places will be safe and free from judgement.

-Only one member of my family has officially received a diagnosis of Autism, though many of us see similarities and traits in common.
+Only two members of my immediate family have officially received a diagnosis of Autism, though many of us see similarities and traits in common.
 I write from my perspective as parent and how I understand and connect with my own child.
-It has been suggested that there is a Broad Autism Phenotype that describes those of us who exhibit many similarities but are non diagnosable and I certainly see myself and my daughter in this rather grey area.
-It is perhaps this connection and viewing my son as an extension of self that has allowed for a rather fantastic working relationship to form.
+It has been suggested that there is a Broad Autism Phenotype that describes those of us who exhibit many similarities but are non diagnosable and I certainly see myself in this rather grey area.
+It is perhaps this connection and viewing my children as an extension of self that has allowed for a rather fantastic working relationship to form.
 Autism is a label that tries to cover a truly diverse range of individuals where there is often a very high comorbidity with other conditions and labels – it does not even begin to describe the person and their unique being.
 I use a combination of person first and label first language because that is how my child expresses himself.
 Autism in our home is just a part of our family identity, there is no judgement or shame simply because we don’t feel that way about our child.
 There is only one person who can tell me what I should or should not say and that’s my boy.
 I respect him and his wishes above all else.